MichaelSzczepaniak/HumanActivityRecognition/README.md

 }
 </pre>

-It is now read in like this:
+They are now read in like this:

 <pre>
 library(dplyr)